 Workplace health insurance

-If you leave your job, you may be allowed to keep your insurance coverage for a while, through a government plan called COBRA.
-COBRA is only for a short period, and you may have to pay the whole premium yourself, but it will keep you covered between jobs.
+In some circumstances when you leave your job, you can extend your coverage through a government plan called COBRA.
+COBRA is available for teams with 20 or more employees and lasts only for a short period of time.
+You may have to pay the whole premium by yourself.

 Health Insurance (ACA) Marketplace

-The health insurance marketplace is a program offered by the U.S. government.
-It is a place where people in the United States can buy private health insurance for themselves and their families.
-It was created by the Affordable Care Act (also known as Obamacare).
-It requires most U.S. citizens and legal residents to have health insurance.
+The health insurance marketplace is a government program that allows you to buy private health insurance.
+It was created by the Affordable Care Act (also known as Obamacare) which requires most U.S. citizens and legal residents to have health insurance.
 It looks at how much money you make to decide how much you can pay for insurance.
-You can search for insurance online or in-person.
+You can search for insurance online or in person.

-U.S. citizens and lawfully present immigrants can use the marketplace.
-Undocumented immigrants are not eligible.
-Non-citizens must have:
+U.S. citizens and lawfully present immigrants can use the ACA marketplace.
+Undocumented immigrants are not eligible for health insurance through the ACA.

-- Humanitarian statuses or circumstances (including Temporary Protected Status, asylum applicants, Convention Against Torture, victims of trafficking)
+- Humanitarian status including Temporary Protected Status, asylum applicants, Convention Against Torture, victims of trafficking

 - Valid non-immigrant visas